cjdbarlow/Part-One/venous-return.md

 > Define the components and determinants of cardiac output

 The venous system has two key cardiovascular functions:
-* Blood resevoir
+* Blood reservoir
-Contains 65% of blood ovolume.
+Contains 65% of blood volume.
 * Conduit for return of blood to the heart

 Venous return is the rate at which blood is returned to the heart (in L.min<sup>-1</sup>). **At steady state**, venous return is equal to cardiac output, and can be expressed as: